raffaelk/nlp-basics/README.md

 This repo is a collection of a few small projects in Natural Language Processing (NLP).
 They started as part of a semster assignment of the NLP course of Ryan Cotterell at ETH Zürich.
 The code for my original hand-in is in a seperate [repo](https://github.com/raffaelk/NLP20_Assignment).
 Here I present an extended version of the original tasks, with some added features and documentation.

 ## Sentiment Classification of Movie Reviews
-The first project is to classify a collection of movie reviews, written in natural language, in either positive or negative sentiment.
+The goal of this project is to classify a collection of movie reviews, written in natural language, in either positive or negative sentiment.

 ### Main Technologies Used
 - Language: Python